bvellek/pivo-check/README.md

 - VoiceOver Context: in order to maintain context for non-sighted users, I added longer descriptions certain features like the Search link on the landing page and the inspiration images on the Location Search Page.
 To maintain visual styles, I used a `.visually-hidden` class from the [A11Y Project](http://a11yproject.com/posts/how-to-hide-content/) to hide this extra context from sighted users who have more visual context.
 - VoiceOver Rotor: the Rotor is a commonly used feature that allows for more efficient web browsing by listing common elements like headings, links, and sections.
 To maximize this feature I ensured that all pages had proper heading structure.
 - Details and Summary Elements: use of the details and summary elements provide interactivity without the use of JavaScript to hide content.
-- Contrast on all text elements to match Web Contact Accessibility Guidelines.-->
+- Contrast on all text elements to match Web Contact Accessibility Guidelines.
+-->

 ## Tech Used 💻
 ### Front-End